A World with Room for Everyone

 I at first adopted Guest’s three-book set which included a textbook, reader and fieldwork journal–see this 2019 course for a course outline.
-In the current Cultural Anthropology 2020 course, I am only using the updated 3rd edition of Essentials of Cultural Anthropology.
-I did this because the 3rd edition has valuable online resources included in an affordable $35(US) package direct from Norton.
-Although there were some valuable articles in Guest’s edited reader, it was not updated for 2020, and it had already felt somewhat dated when I first began using it (not a single article had been published after Trump’s election).
-And although there were things I liked about having a paper copy of a Fieldwork Journal, the idea that students are going to be able to hand in paper copies of anything during the time of COVID-19 is really just not going to happen.
+In Cultural Anthropology 2020 course, I only used the updated 3rd edition of Essentials of Cultural Anthropology.
+I did this because the 3rd edition had valuable online resources included in an affordable package.
+Although there were some valuable articles in Guest’s edited Reader for a Global Age, it was not updated for 2020, and it had already felt somewhat dated when I first began using it (not a single article had been published after Trump’s election).
+And although there were things I liked about having a paper copy of a Fieldwork Journal, the idea that students were going to be able to hand in paper copies of anything during the time of COVID-19 was not feasible.

 Cultural Anthropology & Coronavirus

 I’ve been struggling mightily with finding a purpose of anthropology and a purpose for teaching cultural anthropology during these times.
 In many ways, anthropology, the academy, and society-in-general are imploding.
-The course I am scheduled to teach–a reduced-density, masked but in-person course, with simulcast for remote and quarantined students–nevertheless raises ethical issues about health and safety for students, staff, and the entire community.
+The course I was scheduled to teach–a reduced-density, masked but in-person course, with simulcast for remote and quarantined students–nevertheless raised ethical issues about health and safety for students, staff, and the entire community.

-In this situation, I am still modestly hopeful that an anthropology that does attempt to reckon with its past and present can also be a bridge to a world with room for everyone.
-I borrow this phrasing from a book by Tim Ingold, Anthropology: Why It Matters.
+In this situation, I was still modestly hopeful that an anthropology that attempted to reckon with its past and present can also be a bridge to a world with room for everyone.
+I borrowed this phrasing from a book by Tim Ingold, Anthropology: Why It Matters.
 Ingold concludes:

 For what drives anthropologists, in the final resort, is not the demand for knowledge but an ethic of care.
 We don’t care for others by treating them as objects of investigation, by assigning them to categories and contexts or by explaining them away.
 We care by bringing them into presence, so that they can converse with us, and we can learn from them.
 That’s the way to build a world with room for everyone.
 We can only build it together.
 (2018, 131)